-- (1) Where the obligee has been prevented by an impediment that is beyond its control and that it could neither avoid nor overcome, from causing a limitation period to cease to run under the preceding articles, the general limitation period is suspended so as not to expire before one year after the relevant impediment has ceased to exist. - (2) Where the impediment consists of the incapacity or death of the obligee or obligor, suspension ceases when a representative for the incapacitated or deceased party or its estate has been appointed or a successor inherited the respective party's position; the additional one-year period under para.
-1 applies respectively.
+- (1) Where the obligee has been prevented by an impediment that is beyond its control and that it could neither avoid nor overcome, from causing a limitation period to cease to run under the preceding Articles, the general limitation period is suspended so as not to expire before one year after the relevant impediment has ceased to exist. - (2) Where the impediment consists of the incapacity or death of the obligee or obligor, suspension ceases when a representative for the incapacitated or deceased party or its estate has been appointed or a successor has inherited the respective party's position.
+The additional one-year period under paragraph (1) applies accordingly.

-(The effects of expiration of limitation period)
+(Effects of expiration of limitation period)

-- (1) The expiration of the limitation period does not extinguish the right. - (2) For the expiration of the limitation period to have effect, the obligor must assert it as a defence. - (3) A right may still be relied on as a defence even though the expiration of the limitation period for that right has been asserted.
+(1) The expiration of the limitation period does not extinguish the right.

+- (2) For the expiration of the limitation period to have effect, the obligor must assert it as a defence. - (3) A right may still be relied on as a defence even though the expiration of the limitation period for that right has been asserted.

-(Exercise of set-off after expiration of the limitation period)
+(Right of set-off)